aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/13_structure.md

 name, the current structure (previously loaded with CRYSTAL/MOLECULE) is used.

-There are several optional keyword to COMPAREVC.
+There are several optional keyword to COMPAREVC/VCPWDF.
 If THR is given, stop the comparison if the calculated similarity measure (VC-POWDIFF) is lower than thr.r.
 This is useful for speeding up calculations in which we set a threshold below which we accept two crystal structures are equal.
 If WRITE, write the transformed structure to a SHELX file.
 If NOH, remove the hydrogens from both structures before comparing.
 The MAXELONG, MAXANG, and MAXVOL options control the maximum elongation, maximum angle change, and maximum volume change allowed for the cell deformation.
 By default, they are 30% (0.3), 20 degrees, and 50% (0.5) respectively.

 ## Transform the Unit Cell (NEWCELL) {#c2-newcell}